'Big Hero 6' vanquishes 'Interstellar' to lead U.S. box office

-LOS ANGELES/NEW YORK "Big Hero 6," Walt Disney Co's animated superhero film featuring a flying robot, clocked $56.2 million in U.S. and Canadian ticket sales to lead the weekend box office, topping director Christopher Nolan's space adventure, "Interstellar."
+LOS ANGELES/NEW YORK "Big Hero 6," Walt Disney Co's animated superhero film featuring a flying robot, clocked $56.2 million (35.36 million pounds) in U.S. and Canadian ticket sales to lead the weekend box office, topping director Christopher Nolan's space adventure, "Interstellar."

 "Interstellar," starring Matthew McConaughey, opened on Wednesday and recorded $50 million over the three days from Friday through Sunday, and $52.2 million over its five-day run.